The picture above is of a sculpture outside the Holocaust Museum at Kalavryta

 The water for the mill comes down from the mountain behind the building and operates a huge wheel underneath the milling mechanism.

-The watermill works in a traditional way, all working parts were salvaged and only the wooden parts were changed.
+The watermill works in a traditional way, all metal working parts were salvaged from the original workings and only the wooden parts were changed.

-Up the wooden stairs is a lovely cafe where you can enjoy a drink or a dessert of your choice.
-Outside there are some shaded sitting areas where you can relax and enjoy the beauty of the estate.
+Up the wooden stairs is a lovely cafe where you can enjoy a drink, food or a dessert of your choice.

 The garden of the mill is full of citrus trees, herbs and flowers.
 There are plane trees and a brook and water that runs through the garden and the view of the beautiful hill behind the property.